Reinforced Concrete Corbel

 Verifications

 The calculation is based on a framework model.
 The regulations of the different National Annexes are taken into account.
 The framework in this connection is a simplified strut-and-tie model.
+The following verifications are performed:

 - Safety against compressive web fracture